numeric-cafe/numeric-cafe.github.io/coc.md

     1. In an emergency, contact Andrew on his cell phone at 206-427-0319.
     1. TODO: Post a GPG public key and Signal contact for secure, private reporting.
 1. The Space Administrator will review and enforce remedies for all complaints, at their discretion.
-    1. Enforcement actions may include verbal warnings, deletion of content, temporary or permanent bans, or in extreme cases, referral to legal authorities.
+    1. Enforcement actions may include verbal warnings, deletion of content, temporary or permanent bans, or other action as necessary.
     1. I recognize that this is less than ideal.
-The blunt fact of the matter is that it leaves adjudication and enforcement in the sole hands of a middle-aged straight white cis man.
 But since this space is just starting, we have no community to draw Conduct Board members from yet.
 1. If you feel unsafe, unwelcome, or uncomfortable for any reason, contact the Space Administrator, and they'll try to do something about it.

-For now, Andrew Janke (<andrew@apjanke.net>) is the Benevolent Dictator for Life and sole Space Administrator.
+For now, Andrew Janke (<andrew@apjanke.net>) is the sole Space Administrator.
-If this space grows enough, and if I can get community support and time commitments from members, I will attempt to expand enforcement responsibility by creating a multi-person CoC board with diverse, responsible membership, which will have final CoC enforcement authority, superior to the BDFL and individual Space Administrators.
+As the space grows, and as community support allows, steps will be taken to find a more democratic and inclusive governance system.